top of page

 The recommended frequency for checking for any new replies is every 5 minutes.

-The minimum time allowed is every 1 minute.
-Please do not check this API any more often than 1 minute.
+Please do not check this API any more often than once a minute once in production.

 JSON Body fields: